O Presidente Negro: Writing development

 I don't know if I've told you about the arrival of the articles.
 I've also started reading the book you sent me by W. Brandão.
 It's really very interesting and intriguing.
 There are some delightful things to observe and to express.
-Too bad it's written in that European-Portuguese way.
+Too bad it's written in that new Portuguese orthography.

 Do you know what I've been working on?
 A master idea!
 An American novel, in other words, publishable in the United States.
 I've already started and it's going fast.
 Kind of like Wells, with a look into the future.
 It will focus on the clash between the black and white races, when the former, whose proliferation rate is higher, catches up with the whites and beats them at the polls, electing a black president!
 Tremendous things happen, but in the end the white man's intelligence won.
 Using the N-rays invented by Professor Brown, he manages to sterilize blacks without them noticing.

 I already have a good translator, Stuart, and an agent in New York who is enthusiastic about the plan and has a good percentage in the business.
 Imagine if I get a bestseller!
 A million copies...

 Do you know the Tarzan series?
 It's funny and very childish.
 It sells millions.
 I think I can write for the United States because of my penchant for writing for children.
 I think Americans are childish in a healthy way.